arnav2/Rekko/README.md

 # Rekko
 Discover products you’ll love from a community you trust.
+Test

 The project directory structure is as following:
 ```